ameliawong1/Recipe-Rating-Analysis/README.md

 | `'review'`    | Review text         |

 ## Data Cleaning and Exploratory Data Analysis
+### Cleaning and Feature Engineering
+I began with the `RAW_recipes` dataset, which contained 83,782 recipes and 12 columns.
+Several of these columns contained improperly formatted or missing data.
+Below are the major preprocessing and cleaning tasks I performed:
+1. Parsing the `nutrition` Column
+Each entry in the `nutrition` column is a string representation of a list of seven values: calories, total fat, sugar, sodium, protein, saturated fat, and carbohydrates.
+I used `ast.literal_eval` to convert this string into a Python list.
+From this list, I extracted the following:
+- `calories` : total caloric content
+- `sugar` : total grams of sugar
+- `protein` : total grams of protein
+- `sat_fat` : total grams of saturated fat
+These features were selected to help construct a simplified health metric later in the project.

+2. Parsing the `steps` and `ingredients` Columns
+These columns also stored list-like data as strings.
+I converted them into actual Python lists and used them to derive the following features:
+- `n_steps` : the number of steps in the cooking procedure
+- `n_ingredients` : the number of ingredients in each recipe
+- `ingredient_length` : the character length of the original ingredients string (used to approximate complexity)

+3. Handling the `minutes` Column
+I found that cooking durations ( `minutes` ) were heavily right-skewed.
+To address this, I logtransformed the values using `log_minutes = log(minutes + 1)` to reduce the effect of extreme outliers and improve interpretability.

+### Finalizing the Cleaned Dataset
+After creating the new features, I removed rows with malformed or missing values in critical columns like `nutrition`, `ingredients`, or `steps`.
+This left a clean dataset, `recipes_cleaned`, which I used for all subsequent steps.
+The table below shows the first few rows of `recipes_cleaned` with some relevant columns selected.

 | name                                 | log_minutes | n_ingredients | ingredient_length | calories | avg_rating | has_description |
 |--------------------------------------|-------------|----------------|-------------------|----------|-------------|-----------------|